 This chapter of my wild-camping adventure from Land’s End to John O’Groats takes me from Wigan to the border of Cumbria and the beginnings of a low food crisis.
-You can read the previous chapter here, or the adventure from the start here.
 My rough route plan and gear list is here.

 Day 35: Saturday 23rd March 2019